At a Glance - Circles and Lines

 Could you find the equation of the line made by the cut?
 Of course you could.
 You actually don't need to consider the circle at all: it's just finding the equation of a line given two points on the line, which is algebra-level stuff.

-But let's say the pizza man is really sloppy and makes a cut that is not a secant of the pizza, but rather a tangent to the pizza.
-He is basically cutting the box, only touching the tiniest nub of pizza.
+But let's say the pizza man is really sloppy and makes a cut that's not a secant of the pizza, but rather a tangent to the pizza.
+He's basically cutting the box, only touching the tiniest nub of pizza.
 Could you find the equation of the line then?

 Let's draw a diagram of the situation.
 The pizza has a radius of 25 cm.
 Let's consider the center of the pizza to be at the origin.
 This sloppy pizza man, who is seriously liable to damage himself, his co-workers, or his place of employment, makes a cut tangent to the pizza at the point (7, 24).

 We know one point on the line already, so let's see if we can find the slope of the line.
 Then we'll have enough information to write the equation of the line.